CrowdShelf/server/README.md

         username: String,
         booksOwned: Array[Book],
         booksRented: Array[Book],
-        crowds: Array{Crowd]
+        crowds: Array{crowd _id]
     }

-The `Book` and `Crowd` are as given in the data models above.
+The `Book` is as given in the data models above.
 The Crowds are those that the user is a part of.

 **Errors:**